 2. Tuck into piping hot local dishes at Singapore Food Street

-Take your palate on a trip around this Asian city without having to leave the transit area – all you’ll need is a visit to the hyperlocal Singapore Food Street.
+Take your palate on a trip around this Asian city without ever having to leave the transit area – all you’ll need is a visit to the hyperlocal Singapore Food Street.
 Reflective of the melting pot of cultures that is Singapore’s culinary landscape, the food street offers a unique mix of Chinese, Malay, and Indian cuisines that’ll have your spoilt for choice.
-You can expect a creamy, umami laksa (white rice noodles in curry-like gravy made with coconut milk) that brims with subtle spice, al dente chee cheong fun (rice rolls) stuffed with pork or prawn, or a full-bodied teh bing (iced tea) to pair.
+You can expect a creamy, umami laksa (white rice noodles in curry-like gravy made with coconut milk) that brims with subtle spice, al dente chee cheong fun (rice rolls) stuffed with pork or prawn, or a full-bodied teh peng (iced tea) to pair.

-Inspired by pushcarts from the early era of Singapore’s streets, your meals will be served fresh from the wok – leaving you in all its delicious, mouth-watering goodness.
+Inspired by pushcarts from the early era of Singapore’s streets, your meals will be served fresh from the wok – leaving you satisfied in all its delicious, mouth-watering goodness.

 Opening hours: Most stalls open from 10:00am to 12:00am, with a handful of stalls open 24 hours